aqeel04/sellor/docs/architecture/architectures.rst

    Use Case Diagram

-|
-|

 Class Diagrams
 ==============

-class diagram in the Unified Modeling Language (UML) is a type of static structure diagram that describes the structure of a system by showing the system's classes, their attributes, operations (or methods), and the relationships among objects.
+Class diagram in the Unified Modeling Language (UML) is a type of static structure diagram that describes the structure of a system by showing the system's classes, their attributes, operations and relationships among objects.

 Product Class Diagram
 ---------------------